 Ocean Pollution – 6 Things That Make It Worse

-Accidents such as the BP oil spill and Samarco dam collapse are the striking instances to see how badly human activities can destroy the rich ecosystem of water bodies.
+However, humans have wreaked havoc on oceans by overfishing and dumping all kinds of waste into the waters.
+Accidents such as the BP oil spill and Samarco dam collapse are striking instances of how badly human activities can destroy the rich marine ecosystem.

 Causes of Ocean Pollution